exevil/sketch-grid-master/README.md

 4. Repeat step 3 with "Show Layout" as Menu Title and CTRL+ALT+L as Keyboard Shortcut.

 Voila!
 Now you can use familiar shortcuts with new functionality.

+## Feedback
+Your feedback is always appreciated.
+You can [Create Issue](your feedback is always appreciated) to fast report error or make feature request or drop me a line directly to [m@dbv.ae](mailto:m@dbv.ae?Subject=Sketch%20Grid%20Master%20Feedback)